PostHog/snowflake-export-plugin/README.md

 Export events to a Snowflake table regularly.

+:warning: High network API calls can cause a larger bill than expected.

 ## What This Does

 This plugin uses a Snowflake external stage to stage events in object storage - Amazon S3 or Google Cloud Storage.
 Staged events (stored in object storage as files containing event batches) are then copied into the final destination – your Snowflake table – once every 10 minutes (or a cadence of your choosing).